ctrueden/equilibrium/_pages/dossiers/squeaks-mckraken.md

   class: monk (way of shadow)
   profession: SPI agent
 ---
 Contemplative half-orc monk (way of shadow) from hundreds of years ago.
 Speaks with a thick, antiquated accent.
-Has a fascination with hats (“Oh, look at these new styles!”), and wears a kilt.
+Has a fascination with hats ("Oh, look at these new styles!"), and wears a kilt.
 Hermit background.